jakobzhao/geog328/README.md

 <!-- Oct 3 -->

-The first lecture introduces you to the fundamentals of Web GIS.
-Over this quarter, you wil frequently use GitHub for synchronizing course material and managing Web GIS project.
-So, in Lab 1, you will learn to manage a web based project using GitHub.
+The lecture sessions in this week introduces you to the fundamentals of Web GIS.
+Over this quarter, you will frequently use GitHub for synchronizing course material and managing Web GIS project.
+So, in Lab 1, you will learn to manage a web-based project using GitHub.

 -   **Readings:**
     - [Intro to Web GIS](https://canvas.uw.edu/courses/1604818/files/folder/assets?preview=81407677)